 Obtain Your Certifications and Requirements

 You will most likely need to be certified in performing first aid and CPR.
 You can obtain certification in performing cardiopulmonary resuscitation (CPR) through the American Heart Association (AHA).
-Follow the link in the references section to the AHA's "ECC Class Connector," where you can find a CPR class near you.

 The AHA also offers a Heartsaver First Aid Online Course, composed of an online section and a hands-on session with an AHA-approved first aid instructor.
 At the end of the Heartsaver First Aid Course you will be awarded a completion card.